Claim your freebie!

 In this series about creating financial security, guests will inspire you with tales of how they plan to use their money to create a sense of financial freedom.
 First up is me :-)

 Tell us a bit about you and your family

 What do you do to make money?

-Teaching PE 2 days per week in a local secondary school and bookkeeping for a couple of local business makes up the first part of my week.
+Teaching PE 2 days per week in a local secondary school makes up the first part of my week.
 I am also a money coach, and co-host of the BBC podcast Clever About Cash.
-I love chatting about all things money and running online coaching courses to help UK women to learn to love their money and to use it to create a life that gives them financial freedom to make choices that suit them.
+I love chatting about all things money and running online coaching courses to help UK women to learn to love their money and to use it to create a life that gives them the financial freedom to make choices that suit them.

 How long have you been doing this?